 DINNER HOSTED BY PRIME MINISTER CAETANO OF PORTUGAL

 December 13th, 1971

-Some American officials that were at the dinner party hosted by the Portuguese President were; President Richard Nixon, Dr. Henry Kissinger, Ambassador David Kennedy, Vice Secretary to the Treasury Paul Volcker, Secretary of State Rogers, Secretary of the Treasury John Connally.
+Some American officials at the dinner party hosted by the Portuguese President were; President Richard Nixon, Dr. Henry Kissinger, Ambassador David Kennedy, Vice Secretary to the Treasury Paul Volcker, Secretary of State Rogers, Secretary of the Treasury John Connally.
 Much of the region’s local elite, military and political figures from the Azorean community were also in attendance at the black-tie dinner.
 The menu was regional cuisine and wines.